- Home

 When should you ideally start paying off your mortgage?

 The due date for your first mortgage payment is often one month after your settlement date.
-This could mean that is your loan settles on 8 July, your first repayment will be due on 8 August.
+This could mean that if your loan settles on 8 July, your first repayment will be due on 8 August.

-In some cases, the first payment will be due at the first of the first month that commences after one month has passed from settlement.
+In some cases, the first payment will be due on the first day of the first calendar month that commences one month after settlement.
 For example, if settlement on your home purchase is on 15 May, you may not have to make the first mortgage payment on 15 June.
-Instead, you may have to start paying from 1 July (after a month ends).
-Depending on when your loan settles, this could give you more time to get the money for your first repayment together, though you may also need to make an extra smaller repayment to make up for the odd weeks.
+Instead, you may have to start paying from 1 July.

 While many individuals agree on monthly repayments, you can speak with the lender and request an adjustment to the repayment cycle.
-For example, if you opt to make fortnightly or weekly repayments, you may save some money on interest due to the way banks calculate interest charges.
+For example, if you opt to make fortnightly or weekly repayments, you may save some money on interest due to the way some banks calculate interest charges.

 What happens if you miss a repayment?